-Our U.S. insurance subsidiaries are subject to risk-based capital requirements, based upon the "risk based capital model" adopted by the NAIC, and other minimum capital and surplus restrictions imposed under Arizona, Oregon and California law.
+Our U.S. insurance subsidiaries are subject to risk-based capital requirements, based upon the "risk-based capital model" adopted by the NAIC, and other minimum capital and surplus restrictions imposed under Arizona, Oregon and California law.
 These requirements establish the minimum amount of risk-based capital necessary for a company to support its overall business operations.
 It identifies property and casualty insurers that may be inadequately capitalized by looking at certain inherent risks of each insurer's assets and liabilities and its mix of net written premium.
 Insurers falling below a calculated threshold may be subject to varying degrees of regulatory action, including supervision, rehabilitation or liquidation.
 Failure by any of our U.S. subsidiaries to maintain risk-based capital at the required levels could adversely affect their ability to maintain regulatory authority to conduct business.

 PSRE is subject to regulation from the European Union.
 The European Union adopted the Economic Substance Act 2018 and the Economic Substance Regulations 2018 (together, the "ES Requirements").
-As an insurance company, our Bermuda subsidiary conducts a relevant activity and will be subject to the ES Requirements.
-As a result, our Bermuda subsidiary may be required to change or increase our business operations in Bermuda to meet the new requirements.
-Compliance with the ES Requirements is required with effect from July 1, 2019.
+As an insurance company, our Bermuda subsidiary conducts a relevant activity and is subject to the ES Requirements.
+As a result, our Bermuda subsidiary may be required to change or increase our business operations in Bermuda to meet these requirements.